edubart/nelua-lang/docs/pages/libraries.md

 ```

 Inserts element `v` at position `pos` in the sequence.
-Elements with index greater or equal than `pos` are shifted up.
+Elements with position greater or equal than `pos` are shifted up.
-The `pos` must be valid (in the sequence bounds).
+The `pos` must be valid (within sequence bounds).

 ### sequenceT:remove